WEEK FIFTY ONE.

 the receipt from the restaurant tucked behind a picture in a frame,

-the scrap of paper with my grandmother’s handwriting on it next her perfume in the linen closet,
+the scrap of paper with my grandmother’s handwriting next her perfume in the linen closet,

-the last drawing I made you in my junk drawer,
+the last drawing I made you resting in my junk drawer,

-the decorations on the envelop from a letter from my mother stuck to the side of my fridge,
+the stickers on the envelop from my mother stuck to the side of my fridge,

 the starfish anklet my niece made in the back of my make-up drawer,